West Monitor Bridge

 The West Monitor Bridge is representative of a common bridge type.
 It's riveted steel cylinder piers supporting the truss remain intact.
 The Puget Sound Bridge and Dredging Company built this two-span steel pinconnected Pratt truss in 1907.
 The bridge is 320 ft long and 16 ft wide.
 It uses two 140 ft steel spans over the river with a 20 ft timber trestle on each bank.
 The trusses have seven 20 ft panels, resting on concrete filled riveted steel cylinder piers.
 In the early 20th century, this was an economical design.
-The bridge supports a timber deck which is 16 feet wide, curb to curb.
+The bridge supports a timber deck which is 16 ft wide, curb to curb.